dotnet/try/README.md

 **Please Note**: At the moment Try .NET only works with C# documentation.

 ## Contribution Guidelines
-As we are still in the early stages of our development and as a result, we are unable to take any feature PRs at the moment but, we do intend to do this in the future.
+As we are still in the early stages of our development, we are unable to take any feature PRs at the moment but, we do intend to do this in the future.
 Please feel free to file any bugs reports under our issues.
 And if you have any feature suggestion, please submit them under our issues using the community suggestions label.

 ## Experiences